SovereignCloudStack/csctl/docs/developing-and-testing-csctl.md

 With `make build` you create the executable.

-## csmctl --help
+## csctl --help

-With `./csmctl --help` you can see the available sub-commands.
+With `./csctl --help` you can see the available sub-commands.

-BTW: Be sure to use `./`, so that you don't accidentally use a different `csmctl` from your `$PATH`.
+BTW: Be sure to use `./`, so that you don't accidentally use a different `csctl` from your `$PATH`.

 Up to now only `create` is a feasible sub-command.

 ## go run main.go ...

-If you modify the source of `csmctl`, you can skip the build step by using `go run`:
+If you modify the source of `csctl`, you can skip the build step by using `go run`:

 ```shell
 go run main.go create --help